Estrogen Therapy

 Symptom relief occurs gradually, and you may not even notice the changes at first.
 It typically takes weeks or months to recognize that you’re experiencing fewer symptoms and that your quality of life has improved.
 Even though it can seem like a long time before HRT begins to work, the benefits can last indefinitely.

-What Is the Duration of Estrogen Therapy?
+What is the Duration of Estrogen Therapy?

 How long you remain on HRT depends on your personal risk factors and symptoms.
 Most women experience the worst symptoms during the first few years of menopause.
 Over time, as your symptoms improve, we can taper the dose and eventually stop HRT.